1982 Baltimore Orioles season

-The 1982 Baltimore Orioles season was a season in American baseball.
-The Orioles finished 2nd in the American League East to the eventual AL Champions Milwaukee Brewers.
+The 1982 Baltimore Orioles season was the 82nd season in Baltimore Orioles franchise history, the 29th in Baltimore, and the 29th at Memorial Stadium.
+The Orioles finished second in the American League East to the eventual AL Champions Milwaukee Brewers.
 They finished with a record of 94 wins and 68 losses.
 For the second consecutive season, the Orioles recorded the most grand slams in MLB, hitting eight in 1982.
 This was long time Oriole manager and future Hall of Famer Earl Weaver's last season managing the Orioles until he returned to manage them from 1985 to 1986.